Diocese of Dornakal of the Church of South India: History

 was formed in December 1912.
 Vedanayagam Samuel Azariah was consecrated as its first bishop in St. Paul's Cathedral, Calcutta.
-He was the first Indian Anglican Bishop of Dornakal and was a leader in the Christian evangelistic movement in South Asia during the early twentieth century.
-Azariah was the first Indian to be consecrated a bishop in the Anglican Communion.
+Azariah was the first Indian to be consecrated a bishop in the Anglican Communion and was a leader in the Christian evangelistic movement in South Asia during the early twentieth century.

-When the Diocese was first formed, it was a small district in the southeast corner of the Nizam's dominions.
+When the diocese was first formed, it was a small district in the southeast corner of the Nizam's dominions.
 A few years later, it was enlarged by the addition of the Dummugudem district, in which the Church Missionary Society (CMS) was working.

-Through this, all of the districts of both the CMS and the Society for the Propagation of the Gospel (SPG) in the Telugu country were placed under the jurisdiction of the Bishop of Dornakal.
+In 1920, a resolution of the Episcopal Synod placed all of the districts of both the CMS and the Society for the Propagation of the Gospel (SPG) in the Telugu country under the jurisdiction of the Bishop of Dornakal.

+The Cathedral of the Epiphany in Dornakal was consecrated on 6 January 1939.

+In 1940, the Presbyterian, Methodist, Congregational and Anglican churches of the region came together to form the Church of South India.